 Life insurance makes the most sense for people with significant financial responsibilities.
 If others depend on you for financial support, then you most likely need it.
-However, if you’re young, unmarried, and childless, you may be able to skip it and bank the savings.
+However, if you’re young, unmarried, and childless, you may be better off skipping it and banking the savings.

 Buy term and invest the difference

 The simplest and cheapest form of life insurance is a term policy.
-While insurance policies with a cash value, such as whole life or universal life, can make sense in certain circumstances, you can save a good bit of money by foregoing the investment component, buying a term policy, and investing your savings on your own.
+Sure, insurance policies with a cash value — such as whole life or universal life — can make sense in certain circumstances.
+But you can save a good bit of money by foregoing the investment component, buying a term policy, and investing your savings on your own.

 Don’t buy more than you need

 The more coverage you buy, the more it will cost.
-You don’t want to go cheap and leave your loved ones high and dry, but it also doesn’t make sense to buy more than you really need.
+You don’t want to go cheap and leave your loved ones high and dry.
+However, it also doesn’t make sense to buy more than you really need.
 Just don’t forget to factor in the effects of inflation.

 Pay attention to your payment terms